 - Dry with a clean towel or paper towel

-Even though at times it may not all be plain sailing and your best efforts may not quite go to plan, remember that you are teaching your child a vital life-skill that will help keep them healthy for the rest of their life.
+Remember that you are teaching your child a vital life skill that will help establish good habits for the rest of their life.

 One easy way to make hand washing fun for kids is to set up a hand washing chart with the key times your children should be washing their hands at home with soap and warm water.
 There doesn’t need to be a prize but your children will love ticking off their own hand washing chart as a visual reward for their accomplishment.

 Sing a song

 Making sure your children wash their hands with soap and water for the recommended 20 seconds is important to help prevent the spread of germs.
 One good trick is to get into the habit of singing a song while your children wash their hands – twice through Happy Birthday works perfectly.
 When they’ve finished singing they will know they’ve washed their hands for the right amount of time.
 The great thing about this method is your children can take it anywhere with them - at school, at a friend’s house and in any public toilets.